 I think that for any business that goes through a digital transition, or any industry that goes through a digital transition, the big legacy players find it quite hard – particularly in the beginning – to really challenge preconceptions about how they deliver value in their market, whereas new entrants come in without any of that historical baggage, they can identify new approaches and really invest in the fastest moving.

 I think the value of a degree from a world leading institution has not diminished.
 And as a result of the outbreak, the assumptions about how you go about getting one have radically shifted for both domestic and international students.
 Now, I’ve never been a believer that you need to do away with campus-based education.
-I was privileged enough to enjoy it and they were some of the most formative and enjoyable years of my life, and, you know, many are still going to want to do that.
+I was privileged enough to enjoy it and they were some of the most formative and enjoyable years of my life, and many are still going to want to experience that.
 But I think the nature of education needs to change.
 A few weeks ago, before this all really hit, you and I would have been talking with me banging the drum for the tens of millions of people around the world who are desperate for a high-quality education but could never dream of physically attending one of these universities.
-And all the people beyond traditional university age would have been saying okay, we’re seeing jobs being disrupted or replaced by automation, AI, etc. There are vast market of opportunities there and, just a month ago, universities would have been trying convince people that there was a wider market opportunity than they were going after.
+And all the people beyond traditional university age would have been saying, “Okay, we’re seeing jobs being disrupted or replaced by automation, AI, etc, so there’s a vast market of opportunity there.”
+But, just a month ago, universities would have been trying convince people that there was a wider market opportunity than they were going after.

 “Universities now have a very powerful digital solution.
 They must disproportionately invest in it to secure their position in the new world”